Table of Contents

 When we eat anything, our body breaks the carbs down into constituent sugars.
 These sugars get absorbed into the bloodstream and travel to all cells, giving them energy.
 Insulin is the hormone our body produces to regulate these changes by the glucose uptake into cells, reducing serum blood glucose levels.

-Glycemic Index (GI) & Glycemic Load (GL)
+Glycemic Index (GI) & Glycemic Load (GL):

 The glycemic index is a way to measure how 50 grams of carbohydrates in a particular food will cause our blood sugar levels to rise.
 The higher the number on the glycemic index (1-100), the more rapidly the carbohydrate is converted into sugar.
 Although our brain and body need glucose to function, too much too fast is not healthy.

-High-fiber food has a very low GI.
+Example: High-fiber food has a very low GI.
 Sugary foods have a very high GI.

 The glycemic load takes the glycemic index one step further and measures the rise in blood sugar based on the number of carbohydrates the food contains in an average serving.
 The glycemic load is calculated by multiplying a food’s glycemic index by the carbohydrate content (measured in grams) and dividing by 100.